Show All Answers

 Facilities that remain closed until further guidance due to state public health orders include the Eagle View Adult Center (1150 Prairie Center Pkwy.) and The Armory Performing Arts Center (300 Strong St.).

 The Brighton Police Department remains open.
 Essential public safety services will continue and measures are in place to continue non-emergency operations.

 Updates will be posted on the city website and social media sites.

-City parks and playgrounds and their amenities are now open to the public.
-According to state guidelines, playgrounds are permitted to have up to 10 people at a time.
+City parks and playgrounds and their amenities are open to the public.
+According to state guidelines, playgrounds may be open to up to 25 people at a time.
 The City posted new signage at playgrounds to remind individuals of COVID-19-related health and safety measures - More here.